nlabh01/ExData_Plotting1/SOLUTION.md

 ```

+## The Four Plots

-## The four plots that were created as part of the project:
+Below are the four plots that created as part of the project:

 ### Plot 1